hdorgeval/puppeteer-core-controller/README.md

 The result may differ from one execution to another especially if targeted element is rendered lately because its data is based on some backend response.

 ---

+### isDisabled()

+- returns: `Promise<boolean>`

+Checks if the selector is disabled.

+If the selector targets multiple DOM elements, this check is done only on the first one found.

+The result may differ from one execution to another especially if targeted element is rendered lately because its data is based on some backend response.

 ### count()